Armine Yalnizyan: Board memberships

 Yalnizyan was Chair of the Employment and Economics Committee of the National Action Committee on the Status of Women in 1989 and 1990, and served on that board until 1995.
 She served on the board of the Ottawa-based Public Interest Advocacy Centre (PIAC) from 2001 to 2016.
 She was an Advisory Board member for the Canadian Institutes for Health Research's Institute of Population and Public Health (CIHR/IPPH) from 2009 to 2016.
 Yalnizyan is a Senior Fellow of Massey College, University of Toronto.
 She was President of Canadian Association for Business Economics from 2017-2019, Vice President from 2013-2017, and has served on the board since 2005.

 Awards

 Yalnizyan was honoured with the first Atkinson Economic Justice Award in 2002 and the University of Toronto's Morley Gunderson Prize in 2003.
 She received the Ontario Public Health Association Award of Excellence in 2011, and the Ontario Municipal Social Services Association's Champion of Human Service Award in 2012.
 She became a recipient of the Queen Elizabeth II Diamond Jubilee Medal in 2012.

-In 2022 Maclean's listed Yalnizyan as in its "Power List: 50 Canadians who are forging paths, leading the debate and shaping how we think and live".
+In 2022 Maclean's listed Yalnizyan in its "Power List: 50 Canadians who are forging paths, leading the debate and shaping how we think and live".
 She was described as "the caring person's economist: a big-picture thinker who looks out for the little guy."

+In 2023 Yalnizyan was awarded the Ellen Meiskins Wood Prize.
+In 2023 Yalnizyan was also awarded the Galbraith Prize in Economics.